Lans, Tyrol

 Lans is a town in the district of Innsbruck Land in the Austrian state of Tyrol.
 The village is located 8 km (15 minutes by car) south of the city of Innsbruck.

-Lans is located on the old salt road and first mentioned in 1180 as "Lannes".
-The main attractions are the lake Lanser See, several good restaurants (Wilder Mann, Isserwirt, Walzl) and the health center Lanserhof.
+Lans is located on the old salt road and was first mentioned in 1180 as "Lannes".
+The main attractions are the lake Lanser See, several good restaurants and the health center Lanserhof.
 In summer, the golf resort Sperberegg is an additional attraction.

 Population

 International relations

 Lans is twinned with Boutigny-sur-Essonne, France since April 23, 1961.